 By Bus:

-- Long-Distance Bus: There are buses that run from Hurghada to Luxor, and you can transfer to a microbus or taxi to Dendera from there.
+- Long-Distance Bus: Buses go from Hurghada to Luxor.
+You can take a microbus or taxi to Dendera from there.

 - Duration: The bus ride to Luxor takes about 4 to 5 hours.
 From Luxor to Dendera, it’s an additional hour.